Reclaimed Wood FAQs

 What is a snow fence?

 A “Wyoming Snow Fence” is completely different.
-Wyoming snow fences control huge snow drifts from forming on highways and rural access roads.
-These wooden fences are between 6′ and 12′ tall and there are hundreds of miles of them throughout the state of Snow fences make it possible to travel during the brutal winter months along Interstates and other roadways in Wyoming.
-Centennial Woods™ installs and maintains most of the snow fences in Wyoming.
-When we rebuild a line of snow fence we recycle the old boards and mill them into planks for interior and exterior use.
+Wyoming snow fences prevent huge snow drifts from forming on highways and rural access roads.
+These wooden fences are between 6′ and 12′ tall and there are hundreds of miles of them throughout the state of Wyoming.
+Snow fences make it possible to travel during the brutal winter months along Interstates and other roadways in Wyoming.
+Centennial Woods® installs and maintains most of the snow fences throughout the state.
+When we rebuild a section of snow fences we recycle the old boards and mill them into planks for interior and exterior use.
 Watch our video to see how we create recycled lumber products.
 Our circular process of building/rebuilding Wyoming snow fence has created the largest and most consistent source of sustainable reclaimed wood in the world.

 Where does reclaimed wood come from?

 Reclaimed snow fence planks derive from recycled nominal 1 x 6 and 2 x 6 boards consisting of a mix of high-altitude pine, spruce, and fir.
 The 1 x 6 boards are continually recycled, but the 2 x 6 boards are rarely replaced and have a limited availability.
 These upcycled boards are milled into wall/ceiling planks, shiplap, straight-edge boards, siding, and more.

 What is the lead time for reclaimed wood?

 Once the boards are reclaimed they are hauled to the Centennial Woods facility in Laramie, WY.
 Production times to process and mill large quantities and custom boards are constantly adjusting based on the weather, road conditions, wildlife migration, and accessibility mandates from the Bureau of Land Management.
 Call 307-742-3672 or contact us for an estimate.

 How old is reclaimed wood and what is reclaimed wood?